-The market value of the assets of our employee pension plan is \$19.9 million at December 31, 2015, which is \$2.8 million less than the projected benefit obligation.
+The market value of the assets of our employee pension plan is \$20.5 million at December 31, 2016, which is \$2.3 million less than the projected benefit obligation.
 We do not anticipate a change in the market value of these assets which would have a significant effect on liquidity, capital resources, or results of operations.

-During 2015, funds provided by the Company's operating activities amounted to \$44.7 million.
-These funds combined with \$563.9 million provided from financing activities were utilized to fund net investing activities of \$600.5 million.
+During 2016, funds provided by the Company's operating activities amounted to \$42.4 million.
+These funds combined with \$273.3 million provided from financing activities and \$42.4 million available at the beginning of the period were utilized to fund net investing activities of \$322.2 million.
 The Company's primary business objective is the origination and purchase of multi-family residential loans, commercial business loans and commercial real estate mortgage loans and to a lesser extent one-to-four family (including mixed-use properties) and SBA loans.
-During the year ended December 31, 2015, the net total of loan originations and purchases less loan repayments and sales was \$564.4 million.
-During the year ended December 31, 2015, the Company also purchased \$318.9 million in securities.
-During 2015, funds were provided by net increases of \$382.9 million and \$30.0 million in total deposits and short-term borrowed funds, respectively, and \$310.0 million in long-term borrowings.
-Additionally, funds were provided by \$280.7 million in proceeds from maturities, sales, calls and prepayments of securities and \$20.2 million in proceeds from the sale of buildings.
-The Company also used funds of \$125.6 million, \$18.6 million and \$15.6 million for the repayment of long-term borrowed funds, dividend payments and purchases of treasury stock, respectively, during the year ended December 31, 2015.
+During the year ended December 31, 2016, the net total of loan originations and purchases less loan repayments and sales was \$442.7 million.
+During the year ended December 31, 2016, the Company also purchased \$179.4 million in securities.
+During 2016, funds were provided by net increases of \$312.3 million and \$178.5 million in total deposits and short-term borrowed funds and \$300.0 million in long-term borrowings.
+Additionally, funds were provided by \$270.8 million in proceeds from maturities, sales, calls and prepayments of securities, \$73.4 million from the issuance of subordinated debentures and \$49.3 million in proceeds from the sale of buildings.
+The Company also used funds of \$562.4 million, \$19.7 million and \$9.9 million for the repayment of long-term borrowed funds, dividend payments and purchases of treasury stock, respectively, during the year ended December 31, 2015.

 At the time of the Bank's conversion from a federally chartered mutual savings bank to a federally chartered stock savings bank, the Bank was required by its primary regulator to establish a liquidation account which is reduced as and to the extent that eligible account holders reduce their qualifying deposits.
 Upon completion of the Merger, the liquidation account was assumed by the Bank.
-The balance of the liquidation account at December 31, 2015 was \$0.8 million.
+The balance of the liquidation account at December 31, 2016 was \$0.7 million.
 In the unlikely event of a complete liquidation of the Bank, each eligible account holder will be entitled to receive a distribution from the liquidation account.
 The Bank is not permitted to declare or pay a dividend or to repurchase any of its capital stock if the effect would be to cause the Bank's regulatory capital to be reduced below the amount required for the liquidation account but approval of the NYDFS Superintendent is required if the total of all dividends declared by the Bank in a calendar year would exceed the total of its net profits for that year combined with its retained net profits for the preceding two years less prior dividends paid.
-On July 21, 2011, as a result of the Dodd-Frank Act, the Bank's primary regulator became the OCC and Flushing Financial Corporation's primary regulator became the Federal Reserve Board of Governors ("Federal Reserve").
-Prior to July 21, 2011, unlike the Savings Bank, Flushing Financial Corporation was not subject to regulatory restrictions on the declaration or payment of dividends to its stockholders, although the source of such dividends could depend upon dividend payments from the Savings Bank.
-However, Flushing Financial Corporation was subject, to the requirements of Delaware law, which generally limit dividends to an amount equal to the excess of its net assets (the amount by which total assets exceed total liabilities) over its stated capital or, if there is no such excess, to its net profits for the current and/or immediately preceding fiscal year.
-With the Federal Reserve becoming Flushing Financial Corporation's primary regulator, Flushing Financial Corporation became subject to the same regulatory restrictions on the declaration of dividends as the Savings Bank.
+Flushing Financial Corporation is subject to the same regulatory restrictions on the declaration of dividends as the Bank.